QGEP/docs/en/user-guide/network-following/index.rst

 .. attention:: If there is more than one downstream-way, the results are wrong after the branch.

-* There are many cases, where you get an empty flow time-Layer and red (error) text in the Log-window:
+* There are some cases, where you get an empty flow time-Layer and red (error) text in the Log-window:

   * Do not select more than one reach to start

   * Do not select vw_qgep_reach as flow time layer (to sum up the length, use the vw_network_segment layer)

   * If the reach id field has now values that match the reach obj_id, you will also get an error